About the course

 Other qualifications, evidence of excellence and relevant experience

-- It would be expected that you would be familiar with the recent published work of your proposed supervisor.
+- You are expected to have a good understanding of your proposed area of research and be familiar with the recent published work of your proposed supervisor(s)

 This course requires proficiency in English at the University's standard level.
 If your first language is not English, you may need to provide evidence that you meet this requirement.
 The minimum scores required to meet the University's standard level are detailed in the table below.